WaterFutures/EPyT-Flow/docs/tut.scenarios.rst

 Scenario Configurations
 +++++++++++++++++++++++

-An alternative to passing the path to an .inp file (and .msx file) to :class:`~epyt_flow.simulation.scenario_simulator.WaterDistributionNetworkScenarioSimulator`, is to use a :class:`~epyt_flow.simulation.scenario_config.ScenarioConfig` instance which completly describes/specifies a scenario.
+An alternative to passing the path to an .inp file (and .msx file) to :class:`~epyt_flow.simulation.scenario_simulator.ScenarioSimulator`, is to use a :class:`~epyt_flow.simulation.scenario_config.ScenarioConfig` instance which completly describes/specifies a scenario.

 Because :class:`~epyt_flow.simulation.scenario_config.ScenarioConfig` instances are immutable,